 Boarding General Information:

 Fuzzypups!
 Boarding facility caters to the small pampered pet.
 We will accept all social guests.
 Dogs over the age of 6 months must be spay/neutered to be allowed inter-active playtime.
 If your pet is not neutered, it will be isolated from all other guests.
-Accepted form of payment is cash or check only.
+Accepted form of payment is cash, check or Venmo.
 Due to fees, we no longer accept credit cards

 WHAT TO BRING OR NOT BRING:

 Keep in mind that this is a shared open area and all the "guests" are co-mingling.
 Some "guests" are not as housebroke as others, and some dogs love to "mark" items as their own.
 We therefore are very careful in how we have furnished our assorted dog areas.

 We have fully furnished suites for your pet to retire in and a daily system for sanitizing bedding items.
 Therefore we cannot accept bedding, toys, blankets, etc. from home.
 If you would feel more comfortable with your pet having a "scent" from home, you may bring a non-returnable blanket, towel or shirt.

 If your pet requires a special diet: PACFA rules require dry food be stored in an air-tight Tupperware-type container (no bags) with your pets name written on top.
 Names must be written on any canned food as well.
 Additionally, please provide a 3 x 5 index card with your pets name and feeding instructions.
 Please, only bring as much food as your pet will require during his stay.

 Refrigerated diets: We are able to provide room for most refrigerated diets.
 However, please only provide enough food for your pets stay and put food in air-tight plastic Tupperware-type containers (please, no bags).
 If your pet is staying an extended period of time, please put some of his diet in small freezable Tupperware-type containers.
 Make sure all containers are marked with your pets name.

 Vaccines: All guests are required to be current on vaccines, and must have had a Bordatella within the last year.